pygame/pygame/docs/reST/ref/mask.rst

       | :sl:`Returns a list of masks of connected components`
       | :sg:`connected_components() -> [Mask, ...]`
-      | :sg:`connected_components(min=0) -> [Mask, ...]`
+      | :sg:`connected_components(minimum=0) -> [Mask, ...]`

       Provides a list containing a :class:`Mask` object for each connected component.

-      :param int min: (optional) indicates the minimum number of bits (to filter out noise) per connected component (default is 0, which equates to no minimum and is equivalent to setting it to 1, as a connected component must have at least 1 bit set)
+      :param int minimum: (optional) indicates the minimum number of bits (to filter out noise) per connected component (default is 0, which equates to no minimum and is equivalent to setting it to 1, as a connected component must have at least 1 bit set)

       :returns: a list containing a :class:`Mask` object for each connected